-On September 17, 1968, John Martinis (b.
-1930) of Everett defeats two opponents to win the Democratic nomination for the 38th District, Position 2, in the state House of Representatives.
+On September 17, 1968, John Martinis (1930-2013) of Everett defeats two opponents to win the Democratic nomination for the 38th District, Position 2, in the state House of Representatives.
 Because there is no Republican candidate running for that House seat, Martinis, who is already a commissioner for the Port of Everett, will run unopposed in the November general election, winning the first of six terms as a state representative.

 John Martinis, the son of a commercial fisherman and the owner of John's Sporting Goods in downtown Everett, was a leader in local sports fishing organizations.
 In 1967, he won a seat on the Port of Everett commission by defeating an incumbent commissioner.
 The following year, while keeping his commission seat, he set his sights on winning a position in the state legislature.

 In the heavily Democratic 38th District, encompassing Everett and surrounding portions of Snohomish County, the September 17 primary was the election that mattered.
 Three candidates, all Democrats, competed -- Martinis, Jack Dootson, and Wayne Derrick.
 Martinis easily bested Dootson, with Derrick a distant third.
 With no Republican on the ballot, Martinis won the November 5, 1968, general election unopposed.